New & Transfer International Students

 Social Security Numbers

 International students can apply for social security cards once they are employed.
 Employment includes on-campus jobs, Curricular Practical Training (CPT), Severe Economic Hardship (SEH), or Optional Practical Training (OPT).
 You will need information from your employer (NU HR department if employed on-campus), your Student Support Specialist & PDSO, and to visit your local Social Security Administration office.
+It's recommended that you make an appointment.
 Bring these documents to your local SSA office to apply for social security:

 - Your current F-1 I-20